Health, Productivity, & Cost Savings

 Studies have shown that Companies that offer assistance to parents trying to balance corporate & parental obligations see substantial increases in employee loyalty & retention.
 Companies with lactation support programs found an average retention rate of 94.2%, versus the national average of 59%.

-Employers see an average 3X ROI from parental support programs.
+Employers see an average 3X ROI from lactation support programs.